BetterThanTomorrow/calva/docs/site/joyride.md

 # Using Calva With Joyride

 [Joyride](https://github.com/BetterThanTomorrow/joyride) is a VS Code extension for user space scripting of VS Code itself.
-The scripting language for Joyride is the best you language imaginable: Clojure.
+You find the extension [here](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.joyride).
+The scripting language for Joyride is the best you language imaginable: [Clojure](https://clojure.org).
 And, as is proper for a Clojure implementation, it has a REPL, even an nREPL server.

 This means you can connect Calva to Joyride and interactively develop your VS Code scripts.